Sushantmish/AI4EO_Final_Assignment/README.md

 | **AI Training** | 0.011039 | 0.003152 | 0.000000 |
 | **Total Project Impact** | **0.017625** | **0.004652** | **0.000000** |

 **Important**: The total footprint of this analysis (~0.0047 kg CO₂) is equivalent to driving a typical passenger car for approximately 18 meters.
-Although this emmission is negligible, monitoring these metrics is essential for responsible Earth Observation research that implements the use of AI.
+Although this emission is negligible, monitoring these metrics is essential for responsible Earth Observation research that implements the use of AI.
+Some key measures that were taken to keep environmental impact minimal in this project include:

+1. **Efficient Data Collection**: The data preparation notebook extracts particular extents of the Kangaroo Island minimising environmental costs of handling higher bandwidth data.
+2. **Targetted Spatial Masking**: The collected data from Copernicus Data Space ecosystem focused on collecting clean data so irrelevant data points like clouds are not being handled in later stages of processing and training.
+3. **Utilising Significant Spectral Bands**:  The model only uses spectral bands with the most predictive nature, ensuring better and efficient results.
+4. **Efficient Pixel Processing**: The model operates on vectorised processing of pixels instead of pixel by pixel loops which are slow and less sustainable.

 ---
 ## 8. References and Acknowledgements